christopher192/machine-learning-project/interview-test-3/README.md

 ### Highlight Insights
 - Analyze and present meaningful insights from the data, such as which factors most significantly influence OER.

+### Submission Requirements
+#### Deadline
+You will have 72 hours to complete this assignment from the time the dataset is shared with you.
+Please inform us of your preferred day to receive the dataset.
+You will be receiving the dataset from (x am – xpm) on your preferred working day.

+#### Deliverables
+The model code (in Python, R, or any tool/language of your choice) and outputs.
+Documentation (in Word or PDF format) outlining your thought process.
+A summary of key insights and recommendations.

+#### Evaluation Criteria
+Your submission will be assessed on:
+- The effectiveness, accuracy, and appropriateness of your predictive model.
+- Analytical depth in explaining which factors drive OER performance.
+- Business relevance and practicality of your insights and recommendations.
+- Clarity, structure, and thoroughness of your documentation.

 ### Step By Step
+1. Understand Dataset
+    - tes